Sudha247/ocaml-joy/README.md

 ## Complex shapes

 `repeat` returns a single shape, when you might expect an operation like that to return a list of shapes.
-It actually sort of does both.
+It actually *sort* of does both, let me explain.

 In addition to the usual geometric primitives, Joy also has a `Complex` type.
 This is a list of shapes that act like a single shape.
 This means that transformations applied to a complex shape are applied uniformly to every shape contained in a complex shape.
 This is useful because it allows you to create more visually complex shapes and treat the the same as you would primitives, transforming and composing them.
-In addition to `repeat`, a complex shape can alos be created like so:
+In addition to `repeat`, a complex shape can also be created like so:

 ```ocaml
 let circle' = circle 100 in